Gridlastic/docker-gridc/README.md

     $ docker run --rm -it -p 3030:3030 --name running-gridc -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_PROTOCOL=https -e GRIDC_SUBDOMAIN=hostmachine-hello-world -e GRIDC_ADDR_DOMAIN=host.docker.internal -e GRIDC_ADDR_PORT=8001 -e GRIDC_API=3030 gridlastic/docker-gridc

 The above docker command can be copied pre-filled with credentials from your Gridlastic dashboard after grid launch.
 The credentials `GRIDC_ENDPOINT_SUBDOMAIN`, `GRIDC_USERNAME` and `GRIDC_ACCESS_KEY` are all available after launch of your Gridlastic selenium grid.
-On the host machine, creates a tunnel to a site (existing or not) on `localhost:8001`.
-If you have a site active on `localhost:8001` you can run tests to it or start a site on port `8001` like
+On the host machine, creates a tunnel to a docker container site (existing or not) on `host.docker.internal:8001`.
+If you have a site active on `host.docker.internal:8001` you can run tests to it or start a site on port `8001` like

     $ docker run --rm -p 8001:80 --detach --name test-gridc-site gridlastic/docker-hello-world